kermitt2/grobid/doc/Introduction.md

 * The JEP team for their great JVM CPython embedding solution
 * Taku Kudo for CRF++ (not used anymore, but all the same, thanks!)
 * Hervé Déjean and his colleagues from Xerox Research Centre Europe, for xml2pdf
-* and the other contributors: Jakob Fix, Tanti Kristanti, Bryan Newbold, Dmitry Katsubo, Phil Gooch, Romain Loth, Maud Medves, Chris Mattmann, Sujen Shah, Joseph Boyd, Guillaume Muller, ...
+* and the other contributors: @elonzh, Jakob Fix, Tanti Kristanti, Bryan Newbold, Dmitry Katsubo, Phil Gooch, Romain Loth, Maud Medves, Chris Mattmann, Sujen Shah, Joseph Boyd, Guillaume Muller, ...